LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning

 We construct a sandbox environment to ensure a stable and consistent evaluation of all LLM agents, where datasets are fixed, no external API calls are made, and all tool functionalities remain constant.

-\textbf{Datasets.} \BenchmarkName\ utilizes data from Boston, MA for site selection.
-The benchmark database is constructed by integrating multiple real-world datasets to provide a rich and realistic foundation for constraint-based planning.
+\textbf{Datasets.} The benchmark database is constructed by integrating multiple real-world datasets to provide a rich and realistic foundation for constraint-based planning.
 Specifically, we construct the database by merging data from the SafeGraph dataset\footnote{https://www.safegraph.com/}, which includes detailed information on Points of Interest (POIs), parking facilities, and consumer spending patterns from 2019 to 2025.
 To enrich the spatial and demographic context, we incorporate population data from Google Places API\footnote{https://developers.google.com/maps/documentation/places/web-service/overview} and transportation network data from OpenStreetMap\footnote{https://www.openstreetmap.org/}.
-This integrated dataset enables agents to reason effectively about accessibility, mobility, and demand when evaluating site suitability.
+This integrated dataset enables agents to reason about accessibility, mobility, and demand when evaluating site suitability.

 \textbf{Tools.} To support structured reasoning, the sandbox contains a set of in-house tools that LLM agents can call during problem solving.
-These tools expose curated functionalities such as filtering zones, analyzing parking availability, retrieving spending patterns across time, and evaluating transportation accessibility.
-We provide a detailed description of each tool and its inputs/outputs in Table \ref{table:tool}.
+These tools expose curated functionalities such as filtering zones, analyzing parking availability, retrieving spending patterns over time, and evaluating transportation accessibility.
+We provide a detailed description of each tool in Table \ref{table:tool}.